 FOLLOW US

 Ownership structures in real estate are vital, and one of the most important types to understand is the fee simple estate.
 If you’re wondering what is fee simple in real estate, it’s the most complete form of property ownership available.
-Fee simple, or otherwise referred to as freehold, granted to an owner of property, provides absolute ownership with maximum control over that property.
+Fee simple is the most complete type of freehold estate, granting the owner unlimited duration and full control over the property.

 Any person looking to venture into real estate or studying for their license should be aware of fee simple ownership and how it differs from other forms of ownership, such as leasehold.

-This article breaks down what fee simple ownership entails, explores its different types, and dives into how it impacts property transactions
+This article breaks down what fee simple ownership entails, explores its different types, and explains how it affects property transactions.

 Ownership in fee simple, also referred to as simple fee estate, is a legal term in real estate.
 The meaning of fee simple in real estate involves full, unconditional ownership rights over a property.
 Full ownership includes land and all the things built on or attached to it, providing the owner in fee simple with great powers over the property.